 Queen Elizabeth died two years later, on 24 March 1603, and on 25 July 1603 King James VI of Scotland was crowned King James I of England.
 Anthony Bacon had over the years done some good service for the Scottish king, and so Francis, who pleaded his case as a “concealed poet” who was for the most part one with his brother in “endeavour and duties”, was helped by King James as a result.

 First Francis was knighted on 23 July 1603, along with three hundred others at Whitehall, two days before the coronation of King James and his Queen, Anne of Denmark, in Westminster Abbey.
 Then, a year later, in August 1604, he was confirmed by letters patent as the King’s Counsel Learned Ordinary, with a pension of £40 per annum.
-It was at this time that he started writing the tracts that were the forerunners of his Great Instauration, and his first version of The Proficience and Advancement of Learning, to be published in October 1605.
+He was also appointed as one of the "Commissioners for Suits", who were tasked with examining and refereeing petitions for monopolies (including patents and licenses) of industrial processes, productions and commerce.
+It was at this time that he started writing the treatises that would form the various parts or “books” of his Great Instauration, including his first version of the first “book”, which was published in October 1605, in English, with the title, Of the Proficience and Advancement of Learning, Divine and Human.

 In 1603 Francis was introduced to Alice Barnham, a wealthy alderman’s daughter, “an handsome maiden,” to whom he took a liking with a view to marriage when she was old enough (she was only eleven years old when they first met).
 A little over two years later, on 10 May 1606, when she was fourteen and he forty-five, they married in Marylebone Chapel.
 Bacon wrote two sonnets proclaiming his love for Alice; the first was written during his courtship and the second on his wedding day.
 At their wedding he was clothed “from top to toe” in purple.
 She brought with her a dowry of £6000 plus an annual income of £220, which Francis allowed her to keep for herself, whilst he settled on her a further income for life of £500 per annum.